 Once they’d been conscripted, the young slaves were trained in a variety of forms of state service, from working on the sultan’s household staff to serving in the bureaucracy to serving in the military, where they made up the Janissary Corps (from the Turkish yeniçeri, or “new soldier,” signifying that this was to be a new kind of army).
 As a fighting force they had a lot going for them: high unit cohesion (since they all came from similar backgrounds and grew up together), high levels of training (facilitated by the fact that this was a professional standing army that could train even in peace time), and the best weapons and equipment available (owing to the empire’s wealth).
 The corps quickly became expert in using gunpowder weapons, from heavy siege guns to personal firearms, and they were more than a match for the empire’s enemies both to the west, in Europe, and the east, in Iran and Syria/Egypt.
 As a nod to the risk that such a powerful standing army posed to the empire itself, they were prohibited from owning businesses and their children were forbidden from serving as Janissaries themselves.

-Selim III took the throne in 1789 upon the death of his uncle Abdülhamid I, who seems to have been a nice guy but led the Ottomans into a couple of disastrous wars with Russia and was powerless to fix the problems with the Janissaries.
-In his defense, he was hamstrung by the fact that this once extravagantly wealthy empire was by this point struggling with a nearly empty treasury.
+Selim III took the throne in 1789 upon the death of his uncle Abdülhamid I, who seems to have been a nice guy but led the Ottomans into a couple of disastrous wars with Russia and was powerless to fix the problems with the Janissaries (in his defense, he was hamstrung by the fact that this once extravagantly wealthy empire was by this point struggling with a nearly empty treasury).
 In contrast to a century plus of addled and/or weak sultans, Selim knew what needed to be done and was prepared to do it.
 His father, Sultan Mustafa III (d.
-1774), had been well aware of the need for military reform (though he too was powerless to implement it against opposition from the Janissaries) and probably passed that on to his son, but at his accession Selim was stuck fighting and losing wars with Russia and Austria and had no time to attempt any reforms until later on in his reign.
-He resolved to build an entirely new military force rather than reform the bloated Janissaries, and so he instituted new taxes to pay for it and then brought in experts from all over Europe to train and equip it.
-He called his reform program, heavily influenced by what Napoleon was doing in France, the Nizam-ı Cedid, Persian for “the new order.”
-Alongside the new military force the program also included changes to Ottoman taxation, bureaucracy, and education necessary to support the new military.
+1774), had been well aware of the need for military reform (though he was powerless to implement it against opposition from the Janissaries) and probably passed that on to his son, but at his accession Selim was stuck fighting and losing wars with Russia and Austria and had no time to attempt any reforms until later on in his reign.
+He resolved to build an entirely new force rather than reform the bloated Janissaries, and so he instituted new taxes to pay for it and then brought in experts from all over Europe to train and equip it.
+He called his reform program, heavily influenced by what Napoleon was doing in France, the Nizam-ı Cedid, Persian for “the new order,” and this new army was at the heart of it though it also included comprehensive school reform and an effort to recentralize the bureaucracy.